 Just like too many cooks spoil the broth, too many options confuse your clients, but having just a single option means the odds of rejection being 50%.
 The ideal number of choices is three.
 Netflix’s Basic-Standard-Premium strategy is a great example.

 Presenting your options well and pricing them right is what you need to focus on.
-The different options need to cater to different types of clients: sensitive price buyers, high-paying clients, long-term customers, value-seeking clients, etc. Offer the right set of programs and you will start seeing increased profit margin and a rise in the number of customers that use your service.
+The different options need to cater to different types of clients: sensitive price buyers, high-paying clients, long-term customers, value-seeking clients, etc. Offer the right set of programs, and you will start seeing increased profit margins and a rise in the number of customers that use your service.

 5 Pricing Strategies for Landscaping Businesses